squidarth/squidarth.github.io/_posts/2018-05-30-rust-borrowing-and-ownership.md

 in Rust.
 It definitely takes a lot of getting used to, and can be a struggle at first.
-But once you've gotten your head around it, the borrow system becomes an incredible safety net that prevents a lot of issues that are common in other systems programming languages, like C.
+But once you've gotten your head around it, the borrow system becomes an incredible safety net that prevents a lot of issues that are common in other systems programming languages.

 Happy Rusting!